-Who are the top 10 richest men in Botswana ?
+Find the list of the top 10 richest men in Botswana in this article

 you’ve probably never heard about them before, but they are extremely successful.
 Meet 5 ultra-wealthy Batswana businessmen who have built eight and nine-figure fortunes in Botswana.

-Abdul Satar Dada is the richest man in Botswana.
+Abdul Satar Dada is the wealthiest in Botswana.
 The ultra high net business mogul makes his fortunes from a conglomerate with interests in motor vehicle dealerships, printing and publishing, steel manufacturing, property, agribusiness and telecommunications.

 Read Top 10 Richest People in Kenya